ECC-BFMC/Simulator/README.md

 - Added some tips in the guides;
 - Added roadblock;
 - Changed pedestrian to doll-like shape;
-- New Gazebo version required: > Gazebo 9.15
+- New Gazebo version required: > Gazebo 9.15 ===> after the isntallation, clean the bfmc_workspace, fix missing packages (if there is any, re-build and run.